Single Site Gateway Cloning

-Learn how to simulate Gateway® cloning in Geneious Prime, including how to automatically design attB-linked oligonucleotide primers, simulate BP and LR reactions, and also, simulate Multisite Gateway cloning.
+Learn how to simulate Gateway® cloning in Geneious Prime, including how to automatically design attB-linked oligonucleotide primers, simulate BP and LR reactions.

 Introduction